NI-Measurement-Plug-Ins/class-d-amplifier/README.md

 When you are ready to start using the software, check out [this](docs/help.md).

 ## Contributing
-Use the instructions in [Software development](docs/sw-dev.md) for setting up a development environment and overview of the code.
+Use the instructions in [software development](docs/sw-dev.md) for setting up a development environment and overview of the code.